Tremolo333/ASU-simpy/README.md

 1) (Timur) Implement high quality output analysis techniques (WS6).
 Take into account the amount of time required for the ASU to reach "plateau" - stable in/outflow of patients, adjust the run length.

-2) Wrap the model into the streamlit, add various sliders, run button, whatever else (make it look neat and professional)
+2) (Inni) Wrap the model into the streamlit, add various sliders, run button, whatever else (make it look neat and professional)

-      Link to streamlit github repo: https://github.com/health-data-science-OR/streamlit_tutorial    <<woking on this(inni)
+      Link to streamlit github repo: https://github.com/health-data-science-OR/streamlit_tutorial

-3) Run the model with all means of IAT distributions decreased by 10%, monitor the stroke patients to answer the secondary question (he percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )
+3) Run the model with all means of IAT distributions decreased by 10%, monitor the stroke patients to answer the secondary question (the percentage of patients admitted to the stoke unit within 4 hours of arrival, bed occupancy and if more bed capacity is needed. )

-4) Bring the code to PEP8 standarts, check if it can be simplified.
+4) (Toghether) Bring the code to PEP8 standarts, check if it can be simplified.

-5) Produce an exceptional lab report no less than 900 words (<1000)
+5) (Toghether) Produce an exceptional lab report no less than 900 words (<1000)

       Lab report link: https://docs.google.com/document/d/1u7SbKhrViICDEj4Ie1E0ig8s308FIrtA9Nh5W-4v-yQ/edit?usp=sharing